 - A large salary that indicates your extraordinary ability

-- Having been a judge or panel member critiquing other’s work in your field.
+- Having been a judge or panel member critiquing the work of others in your field.

 - Playing a critical role in a distinguished company or organization in your field.